 Over the years, I have lost count of the number of sermons in which this was the message: "As a Christian, my most important priority must be my spiritual life - my personal relationship with God."

-I have come to the conclusion that most of these sermons are true - the theology is correct - but unhelpful.
+I have come to the conclusion that most of these sermons are true - in the sense that the theology is correct - but unhelpful.
 They end up misleading people.

 Of these three aspects, it is clear that 'Up' is the most important in this sense: the relationship with God makes everything we do distinctively Christian.
 We can build strong friendships and do lots of good within the local community without being Christians.

-(In passing, I would like to note that almost all the teaching I hear on the other two areas would work whether or not there is a God, whether or not you believe in Him, whether or not you follow Him, and whether or not He is recognisably the Christian God.
+(In passing, I would like to note that almost all the teaching I hear on the other two areas would work whether or not there is a God, whether or not you believe in Him, whether or not He is recognisably the Christian God and whether or not you follow Him.
 This disturbs me, but it is not what I want to talk about right now.)

 So, without the 'Up' dimension in place and working, the othe two areas are rather pointless from the Christian perspective.
 But that does not make them unimportant.